 app/controllers/users_controller.rb and modify it so that it looks like the code listed below.

-class UsersController < ApplicationController skip_before_action :require_valid_user! before_action :reset_session def new @user = User.new end def create @user = User.new(user_params) if @user.save session[:user_id] = @user.id flash[:success] = 'You have successfully created an account!' redirect_to root_path else render :new end end def user_params params.require(:user).permit(:email, :password, :password_confirmation) end end
+class UsersController < ApplicationController skip_before_action :require_valid_user! before_action :reset_session def new @user = User.new end def create @user = User.new(user_params) if @user.save flash[:success] = 'You have successfully created an account.
+Please sign in to continue.' redirect_to login_path else render :new end end def user_params params.require(:user).permit(:email, :password, :password_confirmation) end end

 So what's going on here?
-Like the sessions controller, line 4 of the users controller skips the code that requires the user to be authenticated.
-Line 3 ensures that our session is clean before we register.
+Line 2 ensures that our session is clean before we register.
+Line 3 of the users controller skips the code that requires the user to be authenticated.
 The

-create function at lines 9-19 handles new user registration.
+create function at lines 10-19 handles new user registration.
+Once the user successfully creates an account, they are redirected to the login page.
 Pretty simple right?
 Let's move on.